 Clinical identification of depression in older adults

 For clinical identification, instruments such as the Geriatric Depression Scale (GDS), the Beck Depression Inventory-II adapted for older adults and structured interviews such as the Mini International Neuropsychiatric Interview (MINI) are used.
-These tests allow for effective screening adjusted to the cognitive and emotional profile of this population (Yesavage et al., 1982; González et al., 2013).
+These tests allow effective screening adjusted to the cognitive and emotional profile of this population (Yesavage et al., 1982; González et al., 2013).

 In older adults, depressive symptoms can differ from those observed in younger adults.
-They may present with apathy, irritability, loss of energy, functional difficulties, social withdrawal and persistent somatic complaints (Blazer, 2003; Jeste et al., 1999).
-These symptoms not only affect emotional state but also performance on cognitive tasks, particularly executive functions such as planning, working memory, sustained attention and inhibitory control (Butters et al., 2004; Sachs-Ericsson et al., 2011).
+They may present apathy, irritability, loss of energy, functional difficulties, social withdrawal and persistent somatic complaints (Blazer, 2003; Jeste et al., 1999).
+These symptoms not only affect emotional state but also performance on cognitive tasks, particularly in executive functions such as planning, working memory, sustained attention and inhibitory control (Butters et al., 2004; Sachs-Ericsson et al., 2011).

-What is depressive pseudodementia
+What depressive pseudodementia is

 Subscribe